pocl/pocl/doc/sphinx/source/using.rst

 - **POCL_CPU_LOCAL_MEM_SIZE**

- Set the local memory size of the CPU devices (cpu, cpu-minimal) to the given amount in bytes instead of the default one.
+ Set the local memory size of the CPU devices (cpu, cpu-minimal, cpu-tbb) to the given amount in bytes instead of the default one.

 - **POCL_CPU_MAX_CU_COUNT**